status-im/hardwallet-bootloader/README.md

 ## Firmware

 Each firmware section has a header preceding the actual executable.
-The header is composed of a magic number, the byte size of the code section and an ECDSA-256 signature, which must be verified by the bootloader on each boot and before performing an upgrade.
+The header is composed of a magic number, the byte size of the code section and several ECDSA-256 signatures, which must be verified by the bootloader on each boot and before performing an upgrade.
 The size of the header will be fixed. *(Since the current chip requires the Interrupt Vector to be placed at an address which is a multiple of 512, we will have to make the header that long.
 Any idea about useful metadata to place there, besides signatures?)*.
 The size of the code section is variable, but must fit within the limits of the allocated memory.

 The linker definition file of the firmware must set the flash start address at fixed location, accounting for the space occupied by the bootloader and its own header.
 The exact address will be documented here as soon as it is defined.